Fozzie9205/ShoppingSpree/README.md

 # <ins> ShoppingSpree #

 ### <ins> Description ###
-Slide around shops collecting items from your list!
-Can you beat your high score?
+Slide around shops collecting items from your list as fast as you can!
+Beat levels and get new high scores.

 ### <ins> Controls ###
 W - Move Forward

 S - Move Backward

 A - Turn Left

 D - Turn Right

 R - Reset Player Rotation

 ### <ins> License ###